dhukutee/dhukutee/README.md

 The beginning of something great.

 Dhukutee is a platform to create financial literacy among Nepalese people.
+It is going to be awesome.